-To facilitate vendor commitment to these values, Pier 1 established a Vendor Relations Department that has management and oversight responsibility for vendor accountability.
-This department develops programs and implements procedures aimed at ensuring compliance with Pier 1's Code of Vendor Conduct.
-Two principle functions of this department are to educate vendors regarding our expectations (i.e. the standards set forth in the code) and to coordinate assessment activities at production facilities.
+To facilitate commitment to these values, Pier 1 Imports has established a Global Vendor Accountability Department which has management and oversight responsibility for vendor accountability.
+This department develops programs and implements procedures aimed at ensuring compliance with Pier 1 Imports' Code of Vendor Conduct.
+Two principle functions of this department are to educate vendors regarding our expectations set forth in the Code of Vendor Conduct, and to coordinate activities to assess compliance with that code.

-The Code of Vendor Conduct was established in order to reflect Pier 1's desire to do business with vendors who comply with the legal requirements applicable to the conduct of their business, and who respect accepted international labor standards.
-The Vendor Relations Department, together with Pier 1's agents, virtually all of whom are located in the countries where Pier 1's merchandise is produced, ensure that vendors are informed of, and understand, the terms of the code.
+The Pier 1 Imports Code of Vendor Conduct ("the code") reflects Pier 1 Imports' desire to do business with vendors who conduct their business in accordance with, and who respect accepted international labor standards.
+The Global Vendor Accountability Department, together with Pier 1 Imports agents, virtually all of whom are located in the countries where Pier 1 Imports merchandise is produced, ensure that vendors are informed of, and understand, the terms of the code.

 Education and Training

-Pier 1 believes that the success of our vendor accountability process requires effective education and training of our employees, agents and vendors, as well as subcontractors engaged in the production of Pier 1 merchandise.
+Pier 1 Imports believes that the success of our vendor accountability process requires effective education and training of our employees, agents, and vendors, as well as subcontractors engaged in the production of Pier 1 Imports merchandise.
 Accordingly, we are committed to allocating the resources reasonably required to promote an understanding of our requirements.

 Assessment and Compliance

-Visits to production facilities are routinely made by Pier 1 agents and buyers.
-Pier 1's agents are required by agreement to promptly notify Pier 1 of any event of noncompliance with the code.
-Assessments of production facilities are conducted periodically by either a representative of the Vendor Relations Department or, when requested, by a third party.
-Vendors will be notified of the results of the assessment and offered guidance with respect to matters requiring correction or which need improvement; however, Pier 1 reserves the right to suspend future orders or to terminate its relationship with the vendor for compliance failures.
+Visits to production facilities are routinely made by Pier 1 Imports' agents and buyers during the normal business process.
+Pier 1 Imports' agents and buyers are required to promptly notify Pier 1 Imports' Global Vendor Accountability Department of any event of noncompliance with the code.
+In addition, unannounced assessments of production facilities are conducted periodically by either a representative of the Global Vendor Accountability Department or an independent third party.
+Vendors will be notified of the results of the assessment and offered guidance with respect to matters requiring attention or improvement.
+Pier 1 Imports reserves the right to suspend future orders or to terminate its relationship with a vendor for compliance failures.

 Cooperation and Communication

-While we believe our vendor accountability process promotes responsible working conditions, we also believe that the continued cooperation and communication among all constituencies interested in this important area offer the best long-term prospects for improved labor conditions.
+While we believe our vendor accountability process conveys our expectations, we also believe that continued cooperation and communication among all constituencies interested in this important area offers the best long-term prospects for continual improvement.